- Download our Singapore Schools Guide

 The Global Indian International School Singapore has two campuses in this area of the island, and Stamford American International School is also close by.

 Residents of the East Region enjoy a coastal lifestyle, with beach facilities and numerous parks.
-Condominiums are larger and less expensive than in the city, and retain a sense of community.
-And while there may not be an abundance of bars, there are a number of excellent eateries in the area to make up for it.
+Condominiums are larger and less expensive than in the city and retain a sense of community.
+And while there may not be an abundance of bars, there are numerous exquisite eateries in the area to make up for it.

 West Region

 The western area includes Bukit Batok, Choa Chu Kang, Clementi and Jurong.
-The neighbourhoods in this space vary widely but are generally densely populated and have excellent amenities.
+The neighbourhoods in this space vary widely but are generally densely populated and have exceptional amenities.

 Parks and recreational and sports venues are scattered throughout Choa Chu Kang, offering its residents a range of outdoor activities.
 Jurong, on the other hand, consists of large industrial and residential areas, and a golf course.